DovieW/obsidian-android-sync/README.md

 # Obsidian Android Sync

-Sync using Git (SSH) + Termux, with automation and shortcuts using Tasker.
+Easily sync using Git (SSH) + Termux, with automation and shortcuts using Tasker.
 [Here's an image](https://bit.ly/40hLIyt) of what it looks like, once complete.

 You can follow along with [this video](https://bit.ly/45RFqXm).

-Note: the [Obsidian Git plugin](https://github.com/denolehov/obsidian-git) should work on mobile when using HTTP to connect to the remote.
+Note: the [Obsidian Git plugin](https://github.com/denolehov/obsidian-git) works on mobile with HTTP.
 See [here](https://github.com/denolehov/obsidian-git/blob/master/README.md#mobile).
+The reason I don't use it, is because I don't typically keep the app open.
+Meaning, it won't automatically sync when I need it to, which is on exit.

 Using [scrcpy](https://github.com/Genymobile/scrcpy) makes this setup easier.
 If pasting isn't working in scrcpy, use Alt + V to force send the copied text to your Android.